- Details of your ceremony, for example, date, time and venue address.

 - that the person giving notice has resided at the address for at least nine clear days immediately prior to the date on which the notice is given;

-- states that the person providing the letter is the owner of the property or tenant; and
+- states that the person providing the letter is the owner of the property or tenant;

 If your normal residential address is outside of the UK, you will need to bring a letter which includes details of the UK address you have resided at least nine clear days immediately prior to the date on which the notice is given.
 This must be the owner, proprietor or tenant of the property.
 If the letter is from the tenant of the property, the tenancy agreement must also be provided.